Find Affordable College Courses

 Galloway, NJ

-Stockton University did quite well in this year’s ranking of the best schools for health sciences and services students.
-It came in at #8 on the list.
-Located in the midsize suburb of Galloway, Stockton State is a public college with a medium-sized student population.
+Stockton University ranked #8 on this year’s Best Health Sciences & Services Schools in New Jersey list.
+Located in the medium-sized suburb of Galloway, Stockton State is a public school with a medium-sized student population.

 The average amount in student loans that health science majors at Stockton State take out is $22,250.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $230.

-With a ranking of #9, Fairleigh Dickinson University - Metropolitan Campus did quite well on this year’s best schools for health sciences and services students.
-FDU is a medium-sized private not-for-profit school located in the suburb of Teaneck.
+Fairleigh Dickinson University - Metropolitan Campus did quite well in this year’s ranking of the best schools for health sciences and services students.
+It came in at #9 on the list.
+FDU is a moderately-sized private not-for-profit school located in the suburb of Teaneck.

 Full Health Sciences & Services at Fairleigh Dickinson University - Metropolitan Campus Report